oripa/oripa/documents/algorithms.md

 ORIPA tests such conditions (there are some other conditions) repeatedly until no change happens to the overlap relation matrix.

-### Step 4: enumerate all possible overlap relation matrices by backtracking.
+### Step 4: enumerate all foldable overlap relation matrices by backtracking.

 After step 2, there are smaller faces surrounded by the edges.
 We call them subfaces.
-Each face consists of one or more subfaces and a subface is a shared area of the moved faces.
+Each face consists of one or more subfaces and a subface is an area shared with the moved faces.
 Here we consider "subface stack", which is a list of faces that share a subface.
 There can be many ,really many, patterns for a stack.
 ORIPA reduces the patterns by some conditions on stacking, For example, if face $A$ is put to the list and it has a neighbor $B$